 - Are investments generally used regulated or unregulated all unregulated (red answer) - Which countries are investments generally based in Other overseas [ie not UK or EEA] (red answer) - Does company promote unregulated investments, state which investments are promoted.
-Answer yes, Salinas Sea. (red answer) - Detail investment type most often used red answer was "Non EEA Commercial Property, Non-Regulated Investments, Unguoted Shares, Loans." (red answer)
+Answer yes, Salinas Sea. (red answer) - Detail investment type most often used red answer was "Non EEA Commercial Property, Non-Regulated Investments, Unquoted Shares, Loans." (red answer)

-Having considered the proforma, it is my view that in 2012/2013, Options carried out an incomplete assessment.
+Having considered the proforma, it is my view that in 2012/2013 Options carried out an incomplete assessment.
 Had it completed its assessment, based on its own process, it would have come out with an assessment showing considerably more red than the incomplete assessment it carried out.

-In my view, based on its own processes Options should have concluded that as the form showed, or should have shown, mostly red and amber assessments it should have declined to do further business with Cape Verde4 Life.
+In my view based on its own processes Options should have concluded that as the form showed, or should have shown, mostly red and amber assessments it should have declined to do further business with Cape Verde4 Life.

-What Options ought to have decided
+What Options ought to have decided:

-In my view, Options gathered information on which it could and should reasonably have made an assessment in 2012 and based on that Options should have come to the conclusion not to accept introductions from Cape Verde 4 Life.
+In my view Options gathered information on which it could and should reasonably have made an assessment in 2012 and should have come to the conclusion not to accept introductions from Cape Verde 4 Life before it received Mr S's application in January 2013.

-In my view, Options should have carried out its proforma based assessment, or an essentially similar assessment, before it first agreed to accept introductions from Cape Verde4 Life.
+In my view Options should have carried out its proforma based assessment, or an essentially similar assessment, before it first agreed to accept introductions from

+Cape Verde4 Life.
 If it had done so it would have rejected Cape Verde4 Life's request to act as an introducer.
-Alternatively if it carried out such an exercise within a short time of allowing introductions, without first carrying out the assessment in full, it should have decided not to continue to accept business from Cape Verde4 Life.
+Alternatively if it carried out such an exercise within a short time of allowing introductions without first carrying out the assessment in full it should have decided not to continue to accept business from Cape Verde4 Life.

-In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, and in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr W's application.
-And it would not have accepted his application.
+In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr S's application and it would not have accepted his application.

-By the time of Mr W's application Options had carried out due diligence checks in relation to the Salinas Sea investment and had been accepting business from Cape Verde4 Life for several months.
-This meant Options knew, or should reasonable have known, Cape Verde4 Life:
+By the time of Mr S's application Options had carried out due diligence checks in relation to Cape Verde4 Life and the Salinas Sea investment which meant it knew Cape Verde4 Life: